jvm-bloggers/jvm-bloggers/README.md

 ## Technical details

 Application is written using Java 8, Spring Boot, Liquibase, Akka and JPA, running on PostgreSQL database.
-So far it is deployed on my home server but there are plans to move it to more reliable location (Heroku, AWS or something similar).
+Currenly it runs on a Heroku.

 ## Contributing